Are Your Writing Dreams Unrealistic?

 And every writer you know started out in exactly the same place.
 They weren’t born able to write.
 Gradually, over many years, they got to where they are today.
 (One excellent illustration of this is Charlie Gilkey’s post Becoming Yourself and Growing Your Blog, where he looks at how several popular bloggers’ styles changed as they found their voice.)

 Many writers worry, quite unnecessarily, that they aren’t good enough.

-I’m confident (because it’s held true for so many of the writers I’ve worked with) that you are a better writer than you think.
+I suspect that you are a better writer than you think.

 Here are some simple ways to know if your writing is good enough for your dreams to be realistic:

 - Have you ever had a post published on someone else’s blog?